colathurv/linuxserverconfig/README.md

     oauth_flow = flow_from_clientsecrets(APP_PATH + 'client_secrets.json', scope='')
 ```
+Third , make sure to set debug as False in main of __init__.py fileand and make sure there is a route for /

-Third, bounce apache with a
+Fourth, bounce apache with a
 ```
 sudo service apache2 restart
 ```